How to Plant, Grow, and Harvest Radishes

 Harvesting Techniques

 To determine the right time for harvesting, refer to the specific grow times indicated on your seed packet, as they vary among radish types.
 Some radishes may be ready for harvest as early as 3 weeks after planting, ideally when the roots are about 1 inch in diameter.
-Conduct a test by pulling out one radish to check.
+It is recommended to conduct a test by pulling out one radish to check.
+In this way, you will get some ideas.

 Another indicator of a radish's readiness for harvest is the size of the green growth above the soil, which should be between 6 to 8 inches tall.
 Additionally, a visible sign that your radishes are mature is the protrusion of the radish's “shoulder” or top part above the topsoil.
 This can often be seen or felt when the radish is ready to be harvested.